vivianca/Disarming_Loaded_Words_App/README.md

 ## Current status:

-The plugin can accurately highlight case-insensitive biased words from our corpus in a Google Docs document.
+The plugin can accurately highlight case-insensitive biased words from our corpus in a Google Docs document and display them in the sidebar.

 ## Next steps:

 ### Wizard of Oz prototype:
 - Improve sidebar
-	- Intro & description
+	- Intro & description (DONE)
-	- Collect highlighted words
+	- Collect highlighted words (DONE)
+	- Beautify collected words
 	- Add explanations of bias

 ### [on completion of backend API] Integrate backend